 Include the root CA by clicking the check box.
 The following screenshot shows a BOSH Director for GCP setup with Include Tanzu Ops Manager Root CA in Trusted Certs checked.

 Symptom: No Data Flowing or Dashboards Show No Data

 You have successfully set up the nozzle and the integration.
 However, you don’t see any data on the out-of-the-box dashboards.
 The most common cause is a problem with sending data to Tanzu Observability.

 - Ensure that the installation of the Wavefront Nozzle in has completed.

-- Verify that the proxy uses the correct API token and Wavefront instance URL.
+- Verify that the proxy uses the correct authentication credentials and Operations for Applications instance URL.
 You specify that information in Ops Manager in the Proxy Config page.

 - In your Tanzu Application Service environment, verify that the BOSH jobs for Wavefront proxy and for the Telegraf agent are running.